rcsaquino/rsautogui/README.md

 # rsautogui

-- `rsautogui` aims to be a cross-platform GUI automation rust crate.
+- `rsautogui` aims to be a cross-platform* GUI automation rust crate.
 - It lets you control the mouse and keyboard to automate interactions with other applications.
 - Currently, it's a wrapper of multiple rust crates to have pyautogui inspired syntax written in rust.

-> ⚠️
-> Currently Windows only.
+*Currently Windows only.
 Not tested on Linux and MacOS

 ---